pwhermanson/mlc-lms/14-payments-and-subscriptions/billing-plans-and-seats.md

 - `seats_in_use` cannot exceed `seats_purchased`
 - Blocking rules
   - Prevent seat remove if it would strand active students without reassignment
+- **Solo Plan**: Seats can be added/removed in increments of 1
+- **Ensemble Plan**: Seats can be added/removed in increments of 5 (historical requirement)
+- **Monthly Subscriptions**: Can increase or decrease seats during any month with prorated billing
+- **Annual Subscriptions**: Can increase seats with prorated charges, but cannot decrease until renewal

 Proration
 - For mid cycle seat add